Interior/Exterior / Dramatis Personae

-For Interior/Exterior the artist has created a series of stained-glass panels.
 In the series, Ruga reflects on the tradition of stained-glass artistry and its theological origin as a story-telling medium.
-He uses the weight of this prestige as a catalyst to attain iconic status for characters extracted from his well-established pantheon, beautifying them as deities.
-Part 1 is an act of remembrance and memorialisation, an ongoing undertaking of the artist to reify figures erased from the historical archive and lost to public imagination, as seen in his previous exhibition Queens in Exile 2014-2017 and his series The BEATification of Feral Benga (2017 – ).
-Ruga undertakes the expansion of his Metaverse, highlighting his own Black, Queer, and Femme imaginaries: unrecorded, misrepresented, and forgotten in history.
+His fixation with the medium began in 2013 when, as part of his The Future White Woman of Azania Saga, he included a large stained-glass rendering of his fictional Arcadia’s coat of arms.
+In his latest offering, he reverts to the subversion of biblical morality tales.
+Subjects considered to be taboo and sinful under the highly politicised state religion of Christianity are instead artified.
+He uses the weight of the medium’s prestige to glamorise characters extracted from his well-established pantheon, positioning them as saints and icons.
+This phase is an act of remembrance and memorialisation, an ongoing undertaking of the artist to reify figures erased from an historical archive and lost to public memory, as seen in his exhibition Queens in Exile 2014-2017 and his series The BEATification of Feral Benga.

 Athi-Patra Ruga is one of the few artists working in South Africa today whose work has adopted the trope of myth as a contemporary response to the post-apartheid era.
 Ruga creates alternative identities and uses these avatars as a way to parody and critique the existing political and social status quo.
 Ruga’s artistic approach of creating myths and alternate realities is in some way an attempt to view the traumas of the last 200 years of colonial history from a place of detachment – at a farsighted distance where wounds can be contemplated outside of personalized grief and subjective defensiveness.